ktomk/pipelines/doc/PIPELINES-HOWTO-DOCKER-CLIENT-BINARY.md

 When done you find a `.yml` file with the name in the current directory.

 > ***Note:*** You can find another description of each part of the
-> package format in the commented package:
+> package format in the commented package after `composer install`:
 > [lib/package/docker-42.42.1-binsh-test-stub.yml][1]

 [1]: ../lib/package/docker-42.42.1-binsh-test-stub.yml